A. Garrett Lisi Gar@Lisi.org

 5/99- Independent Research

 My research involves the application of differential geometry in theoretical physics.
-I am particularly interested in the geometric interpretation of spinor fields, and ultimately the description of all fields and methods of the standard model and quantum field theory within a geometric framework. (see publications)
+I am particularly interested in the geometric interpretation of spinor fields, and ultimately the description of all fields and methods of general relativity, the standard model of particle physics, and quantum field theory within a unified geometric framework (see publications).
+This research has been funded by grants from FQXi, Submeta, and other private sources.

 9/92-12/98 Graduate Student Researcher, UCSD Physics Department

-My dissertation research included the disparate subjects of quantum field theory, under the supervision of Roger Dashen, and turbulent boundary layer flows, under the supervision of Henry Abarbanel.
-Areas of special focus were: nonlinear dynamics and chaos, differential geometry, mechanical simulation, advanced numerical methods, spinor field dynamics, plasmas, general relativity, and fluid dynamics.
+Dissertation research included the disparate subjects of quantum field theory, under the supervision of Roger Dashen, and turbulent boundary layer flows, under the supervision of Henry Abarbanel.
+Areas of special focus were: nonlinear dynamics and chaos, differential geometry, mechanical simulation, advanced numerical methods, spinor field dynamics, general relativity, and fluid dynamics.

 9/89-9/90 Undergraduate Student Researcher, UCLA Physics Department